Tahaasim502/portswigger-labs/path-traversal-solved-labs/Lab 6: validation_file_path.md

-# Lab: File Path Traversal – Validation of File Extension with Null Byte Bypass
+# Lab 6: File Path Traversal – Validation of File Extension with Null Byte Bypass

 ## 📝 Description

 This lab features a File Path Traversal vulnerability where the application validates file extensions to block malicious files.

-However, using a null byte (%00) injection allows bypassing this extension check, tricking the app into accepting unauthorized files.
+However, using a null byte `(%00)` injection allows bypassing this extension check, tricking the app into accepting unauthorized files.

 ## 🎯 Objective